Canonical Hilbert-Burch matrices for power series: Introduction

-In \cite{CV08}, Conca and Valla parametrize all ideals $I$ in the polynomial ring $P=\res[x,y]$ that share the same leading term ideal with respect to the lexicographical order by defining a canonical Hilbert Burch matrix of $I$.
-In \cite{Con11}, Constantinescu analogously parametrizes such sets of ideals for the degree lexicographical order whenever the leading term ideal is lex-segment.
-The fact that $V_\tau(E)=\lbrace I\in P: \Ltau(I)=E\rbrace$ are affine spaces comes from a result by Bia\l{}ynicki-Birula in \cite{Bia73}.
-If we consider $V_\tau(E)$ for all monomial ideals $E$ such that $\dim_\res P/E=d$ we obtain a decomposition of $\Hilb^d(\mathbb{A}^2_\res)$.
+Punctual Hilbert schemes $\Hilb^d\left(\res[\![x_1,\dots,x_n]\!]\right)$ parametrize points of multiplicity $d$ at the origin.
+Its counterpart in commutative algebra are local Artinian $\res$-algebras of length $d$.
+These objects have been widely studied in the literature, see \cite{Bri77},\cite{Iar77},\cite{Poo08a}.
+By Cohen's structure theorem, any such algebra is of the form $R/J$, where $R=\res[\![x_1,\dots,x_n]\!]$ denotes the power series ring and $J$ is a primary ideal over $\m=(x_1,\dots,x_n)$.
+Moreover, we have the isomorphism $R/J\simeq P/I$, where $I=J\cap P$ is an $\m$-primary ideal in the polynomial ring $P=\res[x_1,\dots,x_n]$.
+We denote by $\m$ both the unique maximal ideal of $R$ and the homogeneous maximal ideal of $P$, since it will be clear from the context.

+We focus on the codimension 2 case, namely $n=2$.
+Let $E$ be an $\m$-primary monomial ideal.
+Fix a term ordering $\tau$ on the polynomial ring $P=\res[x,y]$ and denote by $\Ltau(I)$ the leading term ideal of $I$ (see \Cref{def:lt}).
+The sets of zero-dimensional ideals $V_\tau(E)=\lbrace I\subset P: \Ltau(I)=E\rbrace$ are known to be affine spaces.
+This has been proved for particular term orderings in \cite{Bri77}, \cite{Iar77} and the general case follows from a result by Bia\l{}ynicki-Birula in \cite{Bia73}.
 By analogy to Schubert cells in Grassmanians, the affine varieties $V_\tau(E)$ are called Gr\"obner cells.

+In \cite{CV08}, Conca and Valla provide a parametrization of Gr\"obner cells in terms of canonical Hilbert-Burch matrices (see \Cref{canonical}) for the lexicographical term ordering.
+In \cite{Con11}, Constantinescu analogously parametrizes $V_\tau(E)$ in the case of the degree lexicographical term ordering when $E$ is a lex-segment ideal (see (\ref{eq:lex})).

+When we restrict our attention to $\m$-primary ideals of $V_\tau(E)$, a major drawback of this construction is that taking leading term ideals is not compatible with the local structure of $A=P/I$ in the sense that Hilbert functions are not preserved.
+More precisely, for any local ring $(A,\n)$ the Hilbert function of $A$ is defined as the Hilbert function of its associated graded ring $\gr_{\n}(A)=\bigoplus_{t\geq 0}\n^t/\n^{t+1}$.
+We recall that $\gr_{\n}(A)\simeq P/I^\ast$ (see \cite[Proposition 5.5.12]{GP08}), where $I^\ast$ denotes the initial ideal of $I$ (see \Cref{def:initialIdeal}).
+Since in general $\Ltau(I)\neq\Ltau(I^\ast)$, the Hilbert function of $P/I$ does not necessarily match the Hilbert function of $P/\Ltau (I)$ (see \Cref{ex:1}).
+In other words, ideals with different Hilbert functions may belong to the same Gr\"obner cell (see \Cref{ex:CV-vs-local}).

+We can overcome this problem by working in the power series ring.
+The notion of monomial term ordering is also applicable to a power series ring via local term orderings $\otau$ induced by usual term orderings $\tau$ in the polynomial ring, see \Cref{SS:local_ordering}.
+We now have the equality $\Lt(J)=\Ltau(J^\ast)$ (see \Cref{rk:HF}), hence Hilbert functions are preserved by taking leading term ideals with respect to local term orderings.